 Popkin, M. Active Parenting Now.
 Atlanta: Active Parenting Publishers, 2003.

-Popkin, M. Active Parenting of Teens.
-Atlanta: Active Parenting Publishers, 1988.
+Popkin, M. Active Parenting 4th Edition.
+Atlanta: Active Parenting Publishers, 2014.

-Popkin, M. Active Parenting of Teens Revised.
-Atlanta: Active Parenting Publishers, 1998.
+Popkin, M. Active Parenting of Teens (3d Ed.)
+Atlanta: Active Parenting Publishers, 2009.

-Popkin, M., Hendrickson, P. Families in Action.
-Atlanta: Active Parenting Publishers, 2000.
+Popkin, M., Hendrickson, P. Teens in Action.
+Atlanta: Active Parenting Publishers, 2012.

 Popkin, M. (1984) Active Parenting: A video-based program, chapter in Fine, M. (1991) The Second Handbook of Parent education.
 San Diego: Academic Press, 1991.